Anne Keothavong: 2002

 She started slowly the new season; she played in 13 ITF tournaments and did not pass the second round in any.
 In June, she was given a wildcard into the qualifying draw of Birmingham where she lost in round one.
-She also attempted to qualify for the Eastbourne International and was again beaten in the first round.
-She next competed in the main draw of Wimbledon where in the first round, she lost to Virginie Razzano.
+She also attempted to qualify for the Eastbourne International and was again defeated in the first round.
+In the main draw of Wimbledon, she lost in round one to Virginie Razzano.
 Immediately after Wimbledon she headed to Felixstowe to participate in a $25k tournament where she reached the quarterfinals.
 In August and September, she reached four consecutive ITF finals, winning three.
-She won the first in Bath beating Hannah Collin in the final.
+She won the first in Bath beating Hannah Collin.
 She was victorious in London when she defeated Yvonne Doyle but lost in the third final in Glasgow to Selima Sfar.
 In Sunderland, her fourth consecutive final of August and September, she won by again beating Hannah Collin.
 She competed in three more $25k tournaments that year and reached the semifinals in two of them.
-Her final ranking of 2002 was world No. 233.
+Her final ranking of 2002 was 233.

 2003

 The first tournament of 2003 for her was the qualifying event for the Hobart International where she lost to Tiffany Dabek in the first round.
 Keothavong then headed to the Australian Open in order to attempt to qualify and she again lost in the first round to Sandra Klösel.
 After this she headed to the ITF Circuit and won the $25k event in Belfort by defeating Nathalie Viérin in the final.
 Two weeks later she reached the quarterfinals of a $25k in Redbridge, London and the week after that lost in the final of yet another $25k event in Ostrava.
 In March, she reached the quarterfinals of Redding, California ($25k) and in April she headed to Portugal to represent Great Britain in the Fed Cup.
 She won two of her four singles rubbers.
 May saw Keothavong reach the second round of qualifying for the French Open.
 In her next tournament (Surbiton $25k), she reached the semifinals but had to withdraw before the match.
-Keothavong did not compete again until mid-June when she was given a wildcard into the main draw of the Hastings Direct International where she was defeated by Japanese veteran, Ai Sugiyama.
-A second consecutive wildcard gave her entry into the main draw of Wimbledon where she had to withdraw during her first-round match against Katarina Srebotnik with the score at 2–6, 0–4.
-After Wimbledon, she reached the final round of qualifying for the US Open and lost to Maureen Drake but had no more notable results that year.
-She finished the year with a singles ranking of world No. 177.
+Keothavong did not compete again until mid-June when she was given a wildcard into the main draw of the Eastbourne International where she was defeated by Japanese veteran, Ai Sugiyama.
+A second consecutive wildcard gave her entry into the main draw of the Wimbledon Championships where she had to withdraw during her first-round match against Katarina Srebotnik with the score at 2–6, 0–4.
+Reaching the final round of qualifying for the US Open, she lost to Maureen Drake and had no more notable results that year which she finished with a singles ranking of 177.